A Natural Adaptive Process for Collective Decision-Making: The Model

-Continuing \Cref{ex:condorcetwinner}, consider an urn containing $N=5$ balls.
+Continuing \Cref{ex:condorcetwinner}, consider an urn with $N=5$ balls and recall that $d = 3$.
 Then, the transition probability matrix $P^{(N,r)}$ is an $\binom{3+5-1}{5}=21$-dimensional square matrix.
 Let the mutation rate be $r=0.1$ and the initial state $p_0=\frac15\,(1,2,2)^\intercal$.
 The probability that one of the balls of the second type is replaced with one of the first type is